US STOCKS-Slowing job growth, stimulus worries weigh on Nasdaq

 King Lip, chief investment strategist at Baker Avenue Asset Management in San Francisco, said investors were worried about China’s “potential retaliation” against U.S. actions.

-New York-listed Tencent Music Entertainment Group, which was spun off from WeChat-owner Tencent Holdings Ltd in 2018, fell, while Facebook Inc jumped.
+New York-listed Tencent Music Entertainment Group, which was spun off from WeChat-owner Tencent Holdings Ltd in 2018, fell 3.32%, while Facebook Inc jumped.